sadeli413/htb-writeups/seal/README.md

 # HACKTHEBOX: Seal

+Seal is a Linux box running two web apps.
+The second webapp is a gitbucket app with plaintext Tomcat creds.
+Logging into Tomcat leads to the WAR RCE
+After gaining access to the system, a cronjob performing routine backups by creating a symlink from User SSH keys to the backup files.
+After getting the SSH keys, the user can run ansible-playbook as root without a password.

 ## Recon and Enumeration
 Shown below is a full port scan of the box.
 There is a web app on port 443 and port 8080.
 ```